EleniSevastaki/elenisevastaki.github.io/_posts/2022-09-07-setting-up-a-website-in-github.md

 **Visual Studio Code**: *source code editor that can use different coding languages*

-Finally, download VSC to do chamge on your selected template and run your website
+Finally, download VSC to do change on your selected template and run your website

+**PROBLEPMS SOLVING**

 Visual studio code starting up